African American Studies

 325 The Black Family.
 (3) An analysis of structures and functions of Black family life in the United States, with emphasis on adaptive features.
 Some attention is also given to the African and Caribbean family.

-327 (Cross-listed with POLS 327) Political Systems of Africa.
+327 (Cross-listed with POLS 327) African Politics.
 (3) This course examines the nature of institutions and political rule in Africa before and after independence.
 Key topics include the colonial inheritance, ethnicity and social characteristics of African societies, and the nature and role of political institutions.
 Not open to students with credit in POLS 327.
 Prerequisite: POLS 267 or permission of instructor.

 336 (Cross-listed with WS 336) Womanist Theory & Perspectives.
 (3) Introduction to African and African American women’s perspective, to enhance interest and understanding of the existing wide range of feminist scholarship in the U.S., and other feminine discourses pertaining to activism/contributions of Black women in Africa, the U.S., the Caribbean, and Europe.
 Not open to students with credit for WS 336.
 Prerequisite: AAS 100 or AAS 145 or AAS/WS 310 or WS 190 or permission of instructor.

 346 (Cross-listed with ENG 346) African American Fiction.
 (3) A survey of selected African American short stories and novels from the beginning to the present, from Brown, Johnson, and Toomer to Ellison, Baldwin, Morrison, and beyond.
 Not open to students with credit in ENG 346.
-Prerequisite: AAS/ENG 245 or consent of instructor.
+Prerequisite: AAS/ENG 245, or ENG 299 with a grade of C or better, or consent of instructor.

 380 Media and the Black Experience.
 (3) A survey of the Black experience in the media, radio, television, cinema, and advertising.
 The course shall examine the roles of media in the Black struggle for equality in class, race, and gendered society.
 Emphasis may vary by semester.
 Prerequisite: AAS 100 or BC 323 or BC 328, or the consent of the instructor.